adestefa/machine-learning-in-c/README.md

 Now that we have all the key elements in place the moment of truth, we can now run our model and see the results...

 <img src="imgs/xor_run1.png" width="400px;">

 Not great, but not bad.
 Let's see how we can improve and get closer to zero.

 # Finite Difference

 Now that we have nine parameters, it is harder to wiggle them all like with did with the double and logic gates models.
 We have to do more work to get the job done in a new finite difference function.

 <img src="imgs/xor_finite_diff2.png" width="700px">
 Now we update main to add the wiggle
 <img src="imgs/xor_main.png" width="500px">

 Running we get a set of original random values (A), then we run them through the finite difference function to wiggle the values giving us a new set of values (B).

 <img src="imgs/xor_wiggle.png" width="300px">
 Next we need to subtract B from A to move the model in the direction of the answer.
 We create a new learn function for that.
 <img src="imgs/learning_rate.png" width="400px">
 Running these changes we can see every time we wiggle the values, subtracting them from the original values, will drive the cost towards zero and improved performance of the model.
 <img src="imgs/learn_output.png" width="400px">

 ...

 <br />

-"Hey..
-Where's the rest??!"<br />

 <img src="https://avatars.githubusercontent.com/u/18597647?v=4" width="80px">

-Stay tuned!
-More to come...